About Independence Rising

 Irene has been a volunteer for different groups.
 She has been a CASA volunteer for Lincoln County CASA, a Board Member for L2ForKids for the North Platte Chapter, a Vacation Bible School Director, and a Girl Scout Service Unit Manager and a Girl Scout Leader.
 Irene is the fifth generation of her family to live on her family’s ranch in southwest Nebraska.
 She enjoys reading, taking college courses as she works towards getting her counseling endorsement, spending time with her children and pets, creating artwork, meditation, music, and running.

-Helena received her Bachelor of Science Degree in Sociology and Marketing Management from the University Nebraska at Kearney in 2015 and then went on to pursue her Master of Human Services from Chadron State College in 2020.
+Helena received her Bachelor of Science Degree in Sociology and Marketing Management from the University of Nebraska at Kearney in 2015 and then graduated from Chadron State with her Master’s degree in Human Services.
 Helena is now studying for her Society for Human Resource Management certification within the Human Resources field.

 Helena started out working with individuals and their families that have developmental disabilities as a medical Case Manager, from there Helena went on to work at DHHS as a Child and Families Services Case Manager.
 Helena worked with children that have been removed from their homes as an Ongoing Case Manager.
 Helena then assumed the role of Program Coordinator at West Central Agency on Aging and oversaw the Senior Centers and various programs within the West Central Area, providing training on evidence-based programs.
 Helena took a break from the non-profit world and went to work at the American Heart Association as a Youth Market Director and worked with Children and Educators across Nebraska on how to remain heart healthy.